History and background

 In 1973, the Institut Universitaire de Technologie d'Annecy-le-Vieux (IUT d'Annecy) opened its doors, paving the way for fruitful bi-departmental development.
 Finally, with the decree of June 27 1979, the CUS officially became the Université de Chambéry, with the name "Université de Savoie".
 The Jacob-Bellecombette student center was named after its first president, biologist Jacques Rebecq.

 Since then, the Savoy facility has continued to evolve.
-It is located in two departments and spread over
+It is located in two departments and spread over four main sites:

-• the Annecy, Bourget-du-Lac and Jacob-Bellecombette campuses.
+• Annecy, Bourget-du-Lac and Jacob-Bellecombette campuses;

 In 2014, the Université de Savoie chose to change its identity.
 The following year, it became " Université Savoie Mont Blanc ", a symbol of unity within the two Savoie departments and of national and international visibility.

-Located between Lyon and Grenoble, on the borders of Switzerland and Italy,Université Savoie Mont Blanc is a major player in the intellectual, cultural, social and economic development of its region.
-Thanks to the close and constructive links it has forged with other local, regional and national players, theUniversité Savoie Mont Blanc is today a key partner in the university academic dynamic of a French-speaking area that transcends borders, as demonstrated by its European university project.
+Located between Lyon and Grenoble, on the borders of Switzerland and Italy, theUniversité Savoie Mont Blanc (USMB) is a major player in the intellectual, cultural, social and economic development of its region.
+Thanks to the close and constructive links it has forged with local, regional and national players, the USMB is today a key partner in the academic dynamics of a French-speaking area that transcends borders.
+It is a founding member of the European alliance UNITA, which brings together 12 universities, all located in mountain and border areas in Portugal, France, Romania, Italy, Spain, Switzerland and Ukraine.